yoyoplus/test1/README.md

 I am using this repository to practice organizing content and refining structure.
 This repository reflects an ongoing effort to improve documentation quality.
-The purpose here is to simulate continuous updates and track content evolution
+The purpose here is to simulate continuous updates and track content evolution This project is designed to demonstrate how small changes can improve overall clarity.